Simulating Gaussian boson sampling on graphs in polynomial time: Introduction

 Our algorithm to sample from $\mu_{GBS,G}$ is different from the approach in \cite{ZZWWYYXL25}.
 In fact, our algorithm is simpler, and faster, and it also applies to all graphs.
 We first construct the Cartesian product $G\boxprod K_2$ of $G$ with an edge.
 We then note that the distribution~$\mu_{GBS,G}$ can be obtained by first sampling a perfect matching from $G\boxprod K_2$ with an appropriate weight function on edges and then projecting this perfect matching onto the vertex set matched by the original edges of $G$.
 To sample weighted perfect matchings from $G\boxprod K_2$, we use the Markov chain of Jerrum and Sinclair~\cite{JS89}.
 The key property which guarantees that the Jerrum--Sinclair (JS) chain generates a perfect matching in polynomial time is that the ratio between the number of near-perfect matchings of $G \boxprod K_2$ (matchings with two unmatched vertices) and the number of perfect matchings of $G\boxprod K_2$ is bounded above by a polynomial in the size of the graph.
 We show that, for any graph~$G$, this property holds for $G\boxprod K_2$.

-In addition to Gaussian boson sampling, we consider the more original boson sampling model~\cite{AA13}.
+In addition to Gaussian boson sampling, we consider the original boson sampling model~\cite{AA13}.
 Here (using the notation of~\cite{CC18}), the input is an $m\times n$ matrix $A$ with $n \leq m$, where $A$ is the first $n$ columns of a random $m\times m$ unitary matrix.
-Let $\Phi_{m,n}$ denote the set of vectors $\mathbf{z}=\{z_1,...,z_m\}$ such that $\sum_{i=1}^m z_i=n$.
+Let $\Phi_{m,n}$ denote the set of non-negative integer vectors $\mathbf{z}=\{z_1,...,z_m\}$ such that $\sum_{i=1}^m z_i=n$.
 The boson sampling distribution is

-where $\Perm(\cdot)$ is the permanent function.
+where $\Perm(\cdot)$ is the permanent function and $A_{\mathbf{z}}$ is the square matrix composed of $z_i$~copies of row~$i$ of~$A$.
 Exponential time classical simulation algorithms \cite{CC18,CC24} are known for this distribution, but it is conjectured that no polynomial-time classical approximate sampler exists \cite{AA13}.
-Our second main result shows that, if the input matrix is non-negative instead, then one can efficiently sample from a similar distribution, where we modify the definition in \eqref{eqn:BS-intro} by renormalising appropriately, but retaining the fact that $\forall \mathbf{z}\in\Phi_{m,n}$, $\mu_{BS}(\mathbf{z})\propto\frac{\abs{\Perm(A_{\mathbf{z}})}^2}{\prod_{i=1}^m z_i!}$.
+Our second main result shows that, if the input is a non-negative matrix instead of a truncated unitary matrix, then one can efficiently sample from a similar distribution, where we modify the definition in \eqref{eqn:BS-intro} by renormalising appropriately, but retaining the fact that $\forall \mathbf{z}\in\Phi_{m,n}$, $\mu_{BS}(\mathbf{z})\propto\frac{\abs{\Perm(A_{\mathbf{z}})}^2}{\prod_{i=1}^m z_i!}$.